 I closed those websites a long time ago.
 If any of them are live again, know that I had nothing to do with it.
 The only place I am currently hosting PROP_DESIGN is at:

 I had many reasons for creating PROP_DESIGN and releasing it as open source, public domain, software.
 I began studying aircraft propellers, while attending college, in the early 1990's.
 I found it difficult, and time consuming, to obtain information on the subject.
 I also found that many papers did not include source code.
 With the advent of the internet, several aircraft propeller design programs became available.
 However, these were based on old methods and had many limitations that I was unwilling to accept.
 The main one being the inability to design swept propellers.
 I had been planning on combining the work of Adkins and Liebeck with that of McCormick, to allow for swept propeller design, until I found a code called PROPSY.
 I re-coded PROPSY from the author's Master's thesis.
 Over time, I found numerous and substantial errors with PROPSY.
 PROP_DESIGN fixes these errors and adds many new features.
 Releasing PROP_DESIGN as open source, public domain software, was my attempt at giving everyone easy access to the best aircraft propeller design information available.

 I am a U.S. citizen.
 I earned a BSME degree, due to my childhood interest in hovercars.
-I worked in the aerospace industry, for over twelve years.
-I retired in 2008, after working for the following aerospace companies:
+I worked in the aerospace industry over twelve years, prior to retiring in 2008.
+I worked for the following aerospace companies:

 I contributed to the success of many notable products, some of which include the: